 In his decision, Judge Jones further noted that the intelligent design movement had failed to gain acceptance in the scientific community.
 In particular, it had not generated any peer-reviewed publications, as is required of all legitimate scientific research.
 He ultimately concluded that intelligent design fails to meet the essential ground rules to qualify as science [Jones2005, pg.
 70].

-Science is a well-defined process marked by utilizing empirical evidence from the physical world to construct and develop testable, falsifiable explanations of natural phenomenal, in terms of natural laws and processes.
-Thus by its definition, science cannot render judgments one way or the other on the existence or nature of God, or on processes of creation that are hypothesized to lie outside the realm of natural law.
-What’s more, science, properly defined, can say nothing about the ultimate purpose of creation, nor can it provide any fundamental direction for ethics or morality.
+But by its very definition, science cannot render judgments one way or the other on the existence or nature of God, or on processes of creation that are hypothesized to lie outside the realm of natural law.
+What's more, science, properly defined, can say nothing about the ultimate purpose of creation, nor can it provide any fundamental direction for ethics or morality.
 These questions are better pursued through the arena of religion.